khalili1404/Tectonic-Memory/README.md

-# Tectonic Memory and Spatiotemporal Earthquake Clustering in the Zagros-Makran Belt: A Deep Learning Approach
+# Tectonic Memory and Short-Term Earthquake Forecasting in the Zagros-Makran Belt: A Seismological Validation of Deep Sequence Models

 **A Seismological Validation of Deep Sequence Models**